Atlantis-Software/offshore-docs/queries/query-language.md

 ### Select

-Apply a projection to a waterline query.
+Apply a projection to a Offshore query.

 ```javascript
 // Returns only the field name